Thursday, October 31, 2024

 (1902), which I reviewed here.
 Baum revisited Santa in the short story "A Kidnapped Santa Claus" (1904), a sequel to the origin tale which the five "Daemons of the Caves" (Selfishness, Envy, Hatred, Malice, and Repentance).
 They try to eliminate Santa and his influence on children first through temptation then when that fails through kidnapping.
 It's an excellent short parable, with plenty of fodder for gamemasters.

 C.S.
 Lewis, of course, employs Father Christmas, but his momentous appearance in Narnia in The Lion, the Witch, and the Wardrobe (1950) was indistinguishable from Santa save in name.
-His appearance is a pivotal plot point, and the gifts he brings are not mere toys, but essential to the tale.
+His appearance is a pivotal plot point, and the gifts he brings are not mere toys, but essential to the tale - in fact, rather similar to Galadriel's gifts to the Fellowship in Tolkien's The Lord of the Rings

-Rather similar to Galadriel's gifts in Tolkien's The Lord of the Rings.
 Lewis’ friend J.R.R.
 Tolkien produced a series of letters from Father Christmas to his children, written over two decades and first published in 1976.
 Letters from Father Christmas (revised 1999), notable not only for its engaging prose and episodic tales of life at the North Pole, but also because so many of the motifs and events of Tolkien’s The Hobbit, The Lord of the Rings, and Silmarillion are foreshadowed in the letters.

 Of course, as well written as they are, the Santa works of Tolkien, Lewis, and Baum are aimed at children.
 Seabury Quinn’s Roads, first published in Weird Tales in 1938 and then in hardback by Arkham House in 1948, is written for adults, asking the question, "What if Conan the Barbarian became Santa Claus?"
 The Arkham House novel was well illustrated by Virgil Finlay, and was reprinted in 2005.
 It is divided into three parts, ‘The Road to Bethlehem,’ ‘The Road to Calvary,’ and ‘The Long, Long